 Pulses production is highly water efficient, especially when compared to other protein sources.
-For example, production of daal (split peas or lentils) requires 50 litres of water per kilogram.
+For example, production of daal (lentils) requires 1 250 litres of water per kilogram.
 Conversely, one kilogram of chicken requires 4 325 litres of water, one kilogram of mutton requires 5 520 litres, and one kilogram of beef requires 13 000 litres of water during production.
 Their small water footprint makes pulses production a smart choice in drier areas and regions prone to drought.

 3: An unexpected ally against climate change

 Pulses species have a broad genetic diversity from which new varieties adapted to changing climate can be selected.
 Furthermore, the nitrogen-fixing properties of pulses eliminate dependency on synthetic fertilizers, thus producing a smaller carbon footprint and indirectly reducing greenhouse gas emissions.
 Many pulses promote higher rates of accumulation of soil carbon than cereals or grasses.

 2: Economically accessible and multipurpose

 In developing countries, pulses make up 75 percent of the average diet, compared to 25 percent in industrialized countries.

 They provide an affordable alternative to animal protein.
 Since they can be used for self-consumption or as cash crops, farmers who cultivate pulses have the option to both eat and/or sell their harvest.
 Additionally, some pulses like pigeon peas and Bambara beans can be cultivated in very poor soils and semi-arid environments where other crops cannot be grown.

 Crop residues from grain legumes can also be potentially used as animal fodder, and the heightened protein concentration from these residues improves animal health.